yzwu2017/DCASE2019_task1a/README.md

 ```python
 python main.py
 ```
 After the training and testing are completed, a result folder named "results-logmel128S-AlexNetS-Mixup-20eps" is generated.
 Check for model accuracy, confusion matrix and learning curve there.
-The model I trained with the scripts has an accuracy of **76.6%**, and the confusion matrix is as follows:
+A single model that I trained with the scripts has an accuracy of **76.6%** on development dataset, and the confusion matrix is as follows:
 ![](cnf_mtx.png)